 All I Want for Christmas

-If you’re as nomadic as I am, you’ll probably find that the people in your life have a hell of a time coming up with Christmas gift ideas for you.
+If you’re nomadic like me, you’ll probably find that the people in your life have a hell of a time coming up with Christmas gift ideas for you.
 When you’re shopping for somebody who travels carry-on only, it can be a nightmare coming up with ideas as to what gifts to get them for Christmas or their birthday.

 The below list of travel-inspired gifts are ones I own myself or ones I want to own.
 If you’ve got a traveler in your life, here are fifteen amazing gift ideas for them this Christmas.